“Where ya goin?” The van driver shouted above the noise of the engine.

 And by taking action you learn the value of viewing things differently and how being able to tackle the biggest problem first creates fresh perspectives.
 The experience gained also enhances self-belief, makes you more confident and creates greater levels of resilience.

 Key Learning Points: Self-employment is not a fair-weather pastime and resilience, and preparedness for hard work are important character traits.
-When challenges arrive simultaneously, tackle the biggest problem first and always learn from the experience.
+When challenges arrive simultaneously, develop resilience by tackling the biggest problem first and always learn from the experience.